-- 7. Doctoral Practicum of a minimum of 300 hours of direct experience, 100 hours of which must be in supervision. - 8.
-Pre-Internship of at least 375 hours and up to 1500 hours or an Advanced Practicum of minimum of 375 hours. - 9.
-Internship of a minimum of 1500 hours. - 10.
-In order to graduate and participate in the Northwest University commencement ceremony, the student must complete all requirements as noted on pages 41-43 of the Psy.D.
+- Doctoral Practicum of a minimum of 300 hours of direct experience, 100 hours which must be in supervision. - Pre-Internship of at least 375 hours and up to 1500 hours or an Advanced Practicum of minimum of 375 hours. - 8.
+Internship of a minimum of 1500 hours. - In order to graduate and participate in the Northwest University Spring Commencement Ceremony, the student must complete all requirements as noted in the Psy.D.
 Student Handbook.
-The student will receive the diploma at the next regularly scheduled graduation period (May, August, and December).
+The student will receive the diploma at the next regularly scheduled graduation period.
+(May, August, and December)